Corionis/ELS/docs/index.md

 <hr/>
 _**Beta Release**_

+_Note_: ELS is 10 years old.
+The desktop application, Navigator, is new after 3.5 years of work.
+Comments, bugs, and requests are invited in Discussions or Issues.
+Language translation contributors are requested.

 Entertainment Library Synchronizer (ELS) Version 4 is a purpose-built library and title oriented tool for managing and backing-up data with expandable storage spanning multiple devices.